Capturing Stance Dynamics in Social Media: Open Challenges and Research Directions: Introduction

 \subsection{Capturing Dynamics in Stance Detection}

 The stance detection task overlaps with, and is closely related to, different classification tasks such as sentiment analysis \cite{Chakraborty2020}, troll detection \cite{Tomaiuolo2020}, rumour and fake news detection \cite{zubiaga2018detection,rani2020rumour,collins2020fake}, and argument mining \cite{Lawrence2020}.
-In addition, stance can be impacted by its discursive and dynamic nature of the task \cite{Mohammad2017a,Somasundaran2009,Simaki2017a}.
+In addition, stance can be impacted by the discursive and dynamic nature of the task \cite{Mohammad2017a,Somasundaran2009,Simaki2017a}.

-In reviewing the literature on the dynamics around stance and how this has been tackled in previous work, we break down our review into three different dimensions (see Figure \ref{fig:dimensions}).
-These three factors cover the different aspects impacting how stance is formed and how it evolves: \begin{itemize} \item \textbf{stance utterance}, referring to a single message conveying a particular stance towards a target. \item \textbf{stance context}, referring to the pragmatic, spatiotemporal and diachronic factors that make stance an evolving phenomenon. \item \textbf{stance influence}, referring to social factors including the author of a post, as well as reactions towards and activity around messages expressing a particular stance. \end{itemize}
+In reviewing the literature on stance dynamics, we break down our review into three different dimensions (see Figure \ref{fig:dimensions}), which cover the different aspects impacting how stance is formed and how it evolves: \begin{itemize} \item \textbf{stance utterance}, referring to a single message conveying a particular stance towards a target. \item \textbf{stance context}, referring to the pragmatic, spatiotemporal and diachronic factors that make stance an evolving phenomenon. \item \textbf{stance influence}, referring to social factors including the author of a post, as well as reactions towards, and activity around, messages expressing a particular stance. \end{itemize}

-This review paper delves into each of these dimensions, discussing previous works discussing or addressing them in the literature.